From Concept to Consumer

 FSPCA Preventive Control for Human Food Training

-Training will be held May 17-May 19, 2016 at Kansas State University.
-It is a new compliance of the Food Safety Modernization Act.
+Training will be held July 13-July 15, 2016 at Kansas State University-Olathe campus.
+It is a new requirement for compliance of the Food Safety Modernization Act.
 Training will feature material developed by the Food Safety Preventive Controls Alliance (FSPCA) and is the "standardized curriculum" recognized by the FDA.
+Registration deadline is July 1, 2016.

-The Spring 2016 issue of The Scoop is now available.
+The late Spring 2016 issue of The Scoop is now available.
 Information in this issue includes:

 In an effort to provide support to small food-business startups, the Kansas Department of Agriculture (KDA) has developed an Incubator Kitchen Resource Guide to provide critical information about incubator resources throughout the state of Kansas.